 A different concept for your shelf lighting would be to back light the shelf by using a Contour LED strip.
 You would conceal this with either a gap at the back of the shelf or a small upstand.
 This effect adds depth and drama and is particularly successful when there are a combination of objects, particularly glass and books as the light shines through.
 This is very dramatic when lighting objects but works less well with a full library of books.

 The positioning depends on various factors such as; the reflective nature of the surfaces being lit, the colour of the surfaces, the object of the illumination.
 The lighting should be positioned so that it is always concealed from view and does not cause any unwanted shadows.
 Showing to great effect in this shot, the low glare Etta Eyelid which not only provides task light on the work surface below but also illuminates the objects creating discreet shelf lighting.

-Contour HD24 or HD27 can be used for most shelf lighting applications.
+Contour HD can be used for most shelf lighting applications.
 It works best when used in conjunction with an aluminium profile.
-For focused spots, a small Lucca 30 downlight can be used which requires minimal recess depth or the more miniature Minim.
+For focused spots, a small Polespring 30 downlight or Lucca 30 downlight for wet areas can be used which require minimal recess depth.
+For a more miniature solution, the Minim is smaller than a 5p piece is both depth and height.
 For a larger spread of light choose the Etta Eyelid.
+Another key product for joinery lighting is the new Vorsa Dot.
 Read more about all the options for joinery lighting in our Joinery Lighting brochure.